sueszli/blog/choosing macos.md

 ## downsides of linux

-linux on servers is without doubt always the right choice. but i believe people that use linux on desktop do so because they either really enjoy OS configuration and linux ricing or doing it as a form of activism. it might be a lot of fun and for the better - but just not pragmatic.
+choosing linux for servers? absolutely! it's the go-to for reliability and performance. but when it comes to desktops / your daily driver, it's a bit different. many folks opt for linux because they love ricing their distro or they see it as a way to support open-source ideals. it can be fun and impactful, but let's face it, sometimes it's not the most practical choice for everyday use. you just have to jump through so many hoops, just to get things to work.

 _my issues with linux:_